Chart Color Schemes

 AreaSearch analysis of employment trends sees Woodvale performing better than 90% of local markets assessed across Australia

-Woodvale has a skilled workforce with notable representation in essential services sectors.
-Its unemployment rate was 1.4% as of June 2025.
+Woodvale has a skilled workforce with essential services sectors well represented.
+The unemployment rate was 1.4% in the past year, with an estimated employment growth of 4.0%.

 Frequently Asked Questions - Employment